Localization in quiver moduli spaces: Localization in Kronecker moduli spaces

-for stability, we do not need to consider an explicit representation.
-We can rather consider an arbitrary representation $X$ for this dimension vector satisfying for all $j\in J$ and all subsets $A'_j\subseteq A_j$ with $R'_j:=|A'_j|$ the following property:
+\begin{bem} \end{bem} \begin{enumerate} \item Because of Lemma \ref{zusa} the quiver of a localization data has to be connected.
+Otherwise there would exist an exact sequence contradicting the stability condition. \item In order to test an $m$-bipartite quiver for stability, we do not need to consider an explicit representation.
+We can rather consider an arbitrary representation $X$ of this dimension satisfying for all $j\in J$ and all subsets $A'_j\subseteq A_j$ with $R'_j:=|A'_j|$ the following property: